What is Video Color Correction? And How to Do It

-As stated before, color correction involves giving the raw footage a naturalistic look.
-This involves balancing the whites and blacks in an image, balancing the exposure, and giving the skin tone a realistic look (not orange or green!).
+As stated before, color correction involves giving the raw footage a natural look.
+This consists in balancing the whites and blacks in an image, balancing the exposure, and giving the skin tone a realistic look (not orange or green!).
 It’s best to pick out a clip that has the best balance of light in the image and work on that one.

 You can use your scopes and the RGB curves to help you visualize the changes.
-Afterwards you can either color match the image to the rest of your clips or copy and paste your settings.
-Once all the clips are matched you can tweak each clip for any extremities ranging outside of your default clip’s color.
+Afterward, you can color match the image to the rest of your clips or copy and paste your settings.
+Once you match all the clips, you can tweak each clip for any extremities ranging outside of your default clip’s color.

 Color grading is where the director comes in to make sure the image matches what they envisioned.
-Before getting started it is smart to create a layer – an adjustment layer – over the footage to add the color grading effects.
+Before getting started, it is wise to create an adjustment layer over the footage to add the color grading effects before getting started.
 This layer keeps the footage from losing the color of the original footage and allows you to easily undo any changes you make that you don’t like.

 There are also LUTs that can be created and used to color grade.
-LUTs stand for look up table, and can be a packaged set of color adjustments that can be applied and automatically change the look of your film.
+LUTs stands for look up table and can be a packaged set of color adjustments that can be applied and automatically change the look of your film.
 You can also create your own LUTs within your editing software.